net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 When no vessels are present timewarp should be very smooth, even at 6 000 000× (in RealSolarSystem).

+## Compatibility with other mods
+Any mod that tries to move vessels or otherwise change orbits either (1) without using engines or (2) during time warp, is incompatible with Principia.

+Many mods do that, and they are as a consequence all incompatible with Principia.
+We document some high-profile incompatibilities below, but we cannot really know about all of them.
+Mod users are advised to think about possible incompatibilities when using multiple mods.

 ## RealSolarSystem users
 Principia comes with initial state and gravity models configs for all celestial bodies in RealSolarSystem as of 2016-08-22.
 Moreover, initial states and gravity models are provided for the following celestials from pozine's *RSS Planets & Moons expanded*:
 - Titania